What Makes Green Cleaning So Important?

 To minimize risks, it is important to understand how toxins can enter the body.
 These routes of exposure include ingestion, inhalation and dermal exposure.

 People may ingest contaminants found in drinking water, foods and beverages, and from residues of cleaning products on food preparation surfaces, as well as from poorly cleaned hands.

 Another route of exposure is inhalation.
 According to EPA, indoor levels of pollutants may be two to five times, and occasionally more than 100 times, higher than outdoor levels.
 Levels of indoor air pollutants may be of particular concern because most people spend about 90 percent of their time indoors.

-Poor air quality often comes from sources generated within buildings such as cleaners dispensed from aerosol cans, fragrances used in products that mask odours and solvents found in polishes all contain ingredients that can have a negative health impact when inhaled.
+Poor air quality may come from exterior sources like ozone, radon and automobile exhaust, but also from sources generated within buildings.
+For example, cleaners dispensed from aerosol cans, fragrances used in products that mask odours and solvents found in polishes all contain ingredients that can have a negative health impact when inhaled.
 As these chemicals pass from the lungs into the blood stream, they affect the nervous system and other major organs.
 This can result in symptoms including dizziness, respiratory distress, trigger asthma and more.

 The final route of exposure is absorption through the skin.
 For example, 2-butoxyethanol, which is common in many traditional cleaners and degreasers is readily absorbed through the skin and can be toxic to the reproductive system and other major body organs.